Skip to Main Content

 In New Zealand, ISBNs are allocated by the National Library of New Zealand (NLNZ).

-Many academic libraries already provide ISBNs for in-house publications, so before you buy an ISBN for your open textbook, it's a good idea to discuss this with whoever is responsible for purchasing in your library (e.g. your acquisitions team).
+Many academic libraries already provide ISBNs for in-house publications, so before you buy an ISBN for your OER, it's a good idea to discuss this with whoever is responsible for purchasing in your library (e.g. your acquisitions team).

-If you’re publishing your textbook in multiple formats, each format should have its own ISBN, including:
+If you’re publishing your OER in multiple formats, each format should have its own ISBN, including:

 Adding ISBNs in Pressbooks

-You can add ebook and print ISBNs to your textbook in Pressbooks on the Book Info page.
+You can add ebook and print ISBNs to your OER in Pressbooks on the Book Info page.

 Pressbooks will add the ebook ISBN to the metadata file in your ebook and include it on the webbook home page.